Polprzewodnikowy/N64FlashcartMenu/src/flashcart/64drive/README.md

 ### "Enable/disable byteswap on load" command

 Annoyingly, this command affects both loading single sector into the buffer and loading multiple sectors to the SDRAM.

+### "Enable/disable extended address mode" command

+As of latest available firmware version 2.05 this command is not implemented.
+Documentation specifies it's supported on firmwares 2.06+ but this version (or anything newer) was never published.